ardiereally/glacierman/README.md

 - A pre-created S3 Glacier Vault

 ### Usage

-Make sure your AWS environment is setup properly.
-For more info see [AWS docs]()

 A simple setup using the environment for passing credentials can be done with a file.
 Put your credentials in a file called `credentials.json`: